-The Court also lacks Article III jurisdiction here because plaintiff's complaint fails to demonstrate that he has standing to sue the defendants.
-Plaintiff's allegations that the subpoena is invalid and he is being punished for asserting his Fifth Amendment rights "by being tarred and feathered live at a public hearing, by being held in contempt, [or] by being prosecuted by the United States," Compl. ¶ 11, present no actual, concrete, legally-cognizable injury-in-fact that is fairly traceable to the defendants or redressable by a judgment against them.
+The Court also lacks Article III jurisdiction here because plaintiff's amended complaint fails to demonstrate his standing to sue the defendants.
+Plaintiff's allegations that the subpoena is invalid and he is being punished for asserting his Fifth Amendment rights "by being tarred and feathered live at a public hearing, by being held in contempt, [or] by being prosecuted by the United States," Am.
+Compl. ¶ 12, present no actual, concrete, legally-cognizable injury-in-fact that is fairly traceable to the defendants or redressable by a judgment against them.

-Second, plaintiff has an adequate forum to raise his objections should he need to as part of any criminal action that may be brought against him.
+Second, plaintiff has an adequate forum to raise his objections should he need to in defense of any criminal action that may be brought against him.
 In fact, this case is a transparent and improper attempt to interfere in potential criminal proceedings through an ancillary civil suit.
-Plaintiff's complaint seeks to preemptively foreclose any indictment against him for his failure to comply with the subpoena and appear at the Committee hearing.
+Plaintiff's amended complaint seeks to preemptively foreclose any indictment against him for his failure to comply with the subpoena and appear at the Committee hearing.
 The D.C.
 Circuit has held that courts should not entertain civil suits seeking equitable remedies to prevent federal criminal prosecutions.
 See Deaver v.
 Seymour, 822 F.2d 66, 68-69 (D.C.
 Cir.
 1987) ("Even were we disposed to agree entirely with appellant's constitutional argument, we think he has no right to an injunction restraining a pending indictment in a federal court.").
-Rather, persons facing potential criminal indictment will have an opportunity to raise any legal defenses they may have, including constitutional ones, as part of any criminal action that may be brought against them, but they may not short circuit the criminal process by bringing "an independent civil suit."
+Rather, persons facing potential criminal indictment have an opportunity to raise any legal defenses they may have, including constitutional ones, in defense of any criminal action that may be brought against them, but they may not short circuit the criminal process by filing "an independent civil suit."
 Id. at 71.

-Finally, plaintiff's complaint should be dismissed because it fails to state a claim as a matter of law.
-As to the complaint's first count challenging the subpoena's validity as serving no legislative purpose, the HELP Committee's decision to investigate the bankruptcy of a company that owned hospitals in multiple states plainly falls within the jurisdiction of the Committee to study and report on matters relating to health and public welfare, see Senate Rule XXV.1(l)(2), and the decision to subpoend the CEO of that company as part of that investigation satisfies the limited review courts apply in determining that a congressional subpoend has a valid legislative purpose.
+Finally, plaintiff's amended complaint should be dismissed for failure to state a claim as a matter of law.
+As to the first count challenging the subpoena's validity as serving no legislative purpose, the HELP Committee's decision to investigate the bankruptcy of a company that owned hospitals in multiple states plainly falls within the Committee's jurisdiction to study and report on matters relating to health and public welfare, see Senate Rule XXV.1(l)(2), and the decision to subpoena the CEO as part of that investigation satisfies the limited review courts apply in determining that a congressional subpoena has a valid legislative purpose.
 See Eastland, 421 U.S. at 506; Judicial Watch, 998 F.3d at 992.
-The complaint's second count, alleging that plaintiff is being punished for not appearing at the Committee's hearing in violation of his Fifth Amendment rights, also lacks merit as a matter of law.
+The second count, alleging that plaintiff is being punished for not appearing at the Committee's hearing in violation of his Fifth Amendment rights, also lacks merit as a matter of law.
 Unlike criminal trials, where defendants have a right under the Fifth Amendment to decline to take the stand and testify, a congressional hearing is not a criminal trial and witnesses appearing at such hearings are not criminal defendants.
-Just like witnesses in other proceedings such as grand juries, witnesses at congressional hearings do not have a Fifth Amendment right excusing them from appearing entirely when summoned to testify, but, rather, must appear and assert any Fifth Amendment privilege to specific questions put to them.
+Just like witnesses in other proceedings such as grand juries, witnesses at congressional hearings do not have a Fifth Amendment right excusing them from appearing entirely when summoned to testify, but, rather, must appear and assert any Fifth Amendment privilege to specific questions.
 The Committee's insistence that plaintiff do so here did not violate the Fifth Amendment.

-Accordingly, plaintiff's complaint should be dismissed for lack of jurisdiction and failure to state a claim.
+Accordingly, plaintiff's amended complaint should be dismissed for lack of jurisdiction and failure to state a claim.